qmk/qmk_firmware/docs/feature_midi.md

 # MIDI

-## Enabling MIDI
+## Usage

-Add the following to the keyboard's rules.mk
+First, enable MIDI by adding the following to your `rules.mk`:

 ```c
 MIDI_ENABLE = yes
 ```

-## Using Basic MIDI
+There are two MIDI systems in QMK: basic and advanced.
+With basic MIDI you will only be able to send Note On and Note Off messages using the note keycodes, meaning that keycodes like `MI_OCTU` and `MI_OCTD` will not work.
+Advanced MIDI allows you to do things like octave shifts, channel changes, velocity changes, modulation, and more.

-Enabling Basic MIDI
+### Basic MIDI

-Add the following to your keyboard's config.h
+To enable basic MIDI, add the following to your `config.h`:

 ```c
 #define MIDI_BASIC
 ```

-With basic MIDI you will only be able to send `NOTE_ON` and `NOTE_OFF` Commands to the internal MIDI device, meaning that keycodes like `MI_OCTU` and `MI_OCTD` will not work.

-## Advanced MIDI

-Enabling Advanced MIDI
+### Advanced MIDI

-Add the following to your keyboard's config.h
+To enable advanced MIDI, add the following to your `config.h`:

 ```c
 #define MIDI_ADVANCED
 ```

-With advanced MIDI you can do things like octave shifts, channel changes, velocity changes, and modulation.

-### Sending MIDI Control Codes (MIDI CC)
+#### Sending MIDI Control Codes (MIDI CC)

 If you're aiming to emulate the features of something like a Launchpad or other MIDI controller you'll need to access the internal MIDI device directly.